 - Radagon of the Golden Order (Elden Throne, Leyndell, Ashen Capital) [First phase of the final boss fight]

 - Elden Beast (Elden Throne, Leyndell, Ashen Capital) [Second phase of the final boss fight]

 While they don’t have a bearing on the final ending you get, you can choose to clear the tougher Great Rune-bearing bosses (eg. Mohg and Malenia) before making your way to the end of Crumbling Farum Azula should you wish to trade knowledge of them for goodies from Gideon at Roundtable Hold.

-With regards to the various mini-bosses which punctuate the Lands Between, it’s best to prioritise those which drop useful items you might want to use.
+With regards to the various mini-bosses that punctuate the Lands Between, it’s best to prioritize those which drop useful items you might want to use.
 For example, Leonine Misbegotten (Castle Morne, Weeping Penninsula) drops one of the Elden Ring best weapons for Strength/Dexterity builds – the Grafted Blade Greatsword.

 Who is the final boss in Elden Ring?